marcomelloni/iot-microservice-architecture-production-line/mqtt-cloud-broker/README.md

 ⁠ listener 1883 ⁠

-_Description_: This line configures the local Mosquitto broker to listen on port 1883.
+_Description_: This line configures the cloud Mosquitto broker to listen on port 1883.
 This is the default port for MQTT communication, and it allows local devices to connect to the broker.

 ## 2. Allow Anonymous Connections

 ⁠ allow_anonymous true ⁠

-_Description_: This setting allows anonymous connections to the local broker.
+_Description_: This setting allows anonymous connections to the cloud broker.
 With this configuration, clients do not need to provide authentication credentials (username and password) to connect to the broker.
 This can be useful in local networks where devices are trusted, but it is not recommended for production environments where security is important.